MathWorks-Teaching-Resources/Fluid-Mechanics/README.md

 ## Prerequisites

 These scripts assume knowledge common with basic derivative and integral calculus and common mechanical and thermodynamics concepts such as energy and temperature.
 There is minimal MATLAB and Simulink knowledge required to complete the module.
 ManOnTheMoon is the only script that comes with no expected knowledge computing knowledge.
-It is highly encouraged to complete additional training for the rest of the module, starting with and [Introduction to Symbolic Math with MATLAB](https://matlabacademy.mathworks.com/details/introduction-to-symbolic-math-with-matlab/symbolic).
+It is highly encouraged to complete additional training for the rest of the module, starting with and [Symbolic Math Onramp](https://matlabacademy.mathworks.com/details/introduction-to-symbolic-math-with-matlab/symbolic).
 Those interested in additional training should consider completing [Simulink Onramp](https://matlabacademy.mathworks.com/details/simulink-onramp/simulink) & [Simscape Onramp](https://matlabacademy.mathworks.com/details/simscape-onramp/simscape) as a further learning exploration.

 ## Getting Started